Where Can I Go for Help on Campus?

 - Personal Counseling Center - The counselors are available to talk about a wide range of issues, from adjustment issues, eating disorders, and stress management, to family problems and substance abuse.
 Located in Bedford Hall, the Personal Counseling Center is a great place to find someone to talk to, but it is recommended that you make an appointment first.
 (401) 865- 2343

 - Members of the Dominican Community - Many students have developed relationships with members of the Dominican Community and find them to be very approachable and willing to help.
-To speak with someone in the Chaplain’s Office, stop by the office on the first floor of Saint Dominic's Chapel or call (401) 865-2216.
+To speak with someone in the Chaplain’s Office, stop by the office on the first floor of St. Dominic's Chapel or call (401) 865-2216.